LinX64/CoinCap/README.md

 # CoinCap

-## Unfortunately, the APIs that I was using are not available at the moment.
-I'll try to find new APIs for this project.

 Best practice (Modularization) - built entirely with Jetpack Compose and cutting-edge libraries like Coroutines, Flow, Hilt, Coil, etc.

 This project is using Material 3 components, as well as the Compose navigation library.
-It also has an integrated Static Analysis tool (Detekt) and CI/CD pipeline (Github Actions + Bitrise).
+It also has an integrated Static Analysis tool (Detekt) and CI/CD pipeline (Github Actions) + web scraping using a python script.

 ### Libraries and Tools